 We had a tryst once in a hotel up the road,

-but when I stopped by the place earlier,
+but when I stopped by earlier,

-the only thing left was a vacant lot.
+all that was left was a vacant lot.

 Right outside the window is the desert.